 Individuals with dyslexia can have difficulty with letter recognition and letter reversals.
 Although, letter reversals are not always common to all who have learning challenges.
 Some of the most common examples of letter reversals are confusing letters “b”, “d”, and “p” with one another.
 Other letter reversals can also be present.

 Importance of Early Intervention

 It is estimated that 70-80% of people with poor reading skills are likely dyslexic.
-It is also estimated that one in five students, or 15-20% of the population, has a language based learning disability.
-Dyslexia is the most common of the language based learning disabilities.
+It is also estimated that one in five students, or 15-20% of the population, has a language-based learning disability.
+Dyslexia is the most common of the language-based learning disabilities.
 Nearly the same percentage of males and females have dyslexia.
-Dyslexia effects people from different ethnic and socioeconomic backgrounds.
+Dyslexia affects people from different ethnic and socioeconomic backgrounds.
 The sooner a child is diagnosed and receives support, the more likely he or she will achieve long-term improvements.

-Dyslexic children can usually successed at the same levels as others once they are diagnosed and start receiving extra support and attention and home, school, and accross educational settings.
+Dyslexia children can usually succeed at the same levels as others once they are diagnosed and start receiving extra support and attention and home, school, and across educational settings.
 Children who show early signs of dyslexia are recommended to undergo educational, cognitive and/or neuropsychological testing in a professional setting.